Subscribe to get access

-A carbon price is a foundational policy to reduce emissions and build a low carbon economy.
-However, it should be part of an overall approach that includes complementary climate and energy efficiency policies, transitional support for affected workers and communities, and measures to drive the innovation, infrastructure, skills and investment needed for Canada to compete and prosper as the global economy shifts to cleaner growth (as set out in recent reports from Canada’s Economic Strategy Tables, and the Expert Panel on Sustainable Finance).
-Further details on our recommended approach can be found at www.smartprosperity.ca.
+Moreover, a carbon price is a foundational policy to reduce emissions and build a low carbon economy.
+However, it should be part of an overall approach that includes complementary climate and energy efficiency policies, transitional support for affected workers and communities, and measures to drive the innovation, infrastructure, skills, and investment needed for Canada to compete and prosper as the global economy shifts to cleaner growth (as set out in recent reports from Canada’s Economic Strategy Tables, and the Expert Panel on Sustainable Finance).
+In addition, further details on our recommended approach can be found at www.smartprosperity.ca.

 We encourage all governments to work together with communities and businesses to ensure Canada meets its Paris climate commitment, and to build a cleaner, stronger economic future for all Canadians.”